 Everyone sees what is public.
-Every one sees what is meant to be seen, what has budgets propelling the work into some sphere of social consciousness in whatever stream or vertical it may exist in.
+Every one sees what has budgets propelling what's meant to be digested into some sphere of social consciousness.
+In whatever stream or vertical "X" (the variable, not Elon's megaphone) it may exist in, the concept is factual.

-I often feel my greatest shit is the stuff that never sees the light.
-The concepts that hit me at 4 am that were totally left of what the prior history of what one assumed a brand, or a concept or whatever should or could be presented.
+I often feel my greatest shit is the stuff that never sees the light of day.
+Entire worlds hit me at 4 AM on random Wednesdays that were totally left of what the prior history of what one assumed a brand, conceptual construct, or whatever should or could be presented.

-I don't see things for what they are - I see them for what I can be.
+I don't see things for what they are - I see them for what they can be.

 If I had a fucking dollar for every time I crafted something that a client responded to with a sentence akin to "just copy my competitor."
 I'd be Bezos and Zuckerberg's boss.